Wendy K. Mariner

 REMINDER: This is a SPH course.
 Students cannot register through WebReg.
 Students who register for the class and want law credit must add the course to their law transcript by completing an add form at the Law Registrar's Office before the end of the add/drop period for that semester.

-Public health is transforming from state programs that prevent disease in populations (e.g., vaccination, newborn screening) to federal and international efforts to broadly promote a population and individual "right to health."
-This seminar explores contemporary examples of public health problems such as firearms regulation, obesity, and reproductive health.
+Public health seeks to prevent unnecessary illness, injury, and death, which law can either facilitate or thwart.
+The field is transforming from state programs that prevent disease in populations (e.g., vaccination, newborn screening) to federal and international efforts to broadly recognize a population and individual "right to health."
+This course explores contemporary examples of public health problems such as disasters and emergencies, firearms regulation, regulating commercial speech to prevent consumer deception, and reproductive health.
 The course offers a framework for identifying and controlling health risks drawing on principles and theories of law, assessment of risk, policy evaluation, and empirical evidence.
-We will consider the scope of laws at the state and federal levels that regulate personal behaviors, products, and commercial activities.
-Students will analyze different legal strategies that can be used to influence public health such as governmental nudges through funding, criminal and civil prohibitions, data collection and privacy, marketing restrictions, and taxation.
-A research paper to develop a legal strategy that addresses a contemporary public health problem is required.
-(A limited number of law students may satisfy the BUSL upper-class writing requirement in this seminar after discussion with the instructor.)
-GRADING NOTICE: This course does not offer the CR/NC/H option.
-UPPER-CLASS WRITING REQUIREMENT: This class may be used to satisfy the requirement. **A student who fails to attend the initial meeting of a seminar (designated by an (S) in the title), or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
-Students who are on a wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment.
+We will consider how laws at the state and federal levels regulate personal behaviors and products as well as impact the underlying determinants of health.
+Students will analyze different legal strategies that can be used to guide public health such as governmental nudges through funding, criminal and civil prohibitions, data collection and privacy, marketing restrictions, and taxation.